 Filters are made from differing materials, with one-use fiberglass filters being standard.
 Polyester and pleated filters trap more dirt but may decrease your system’s airflow.
 Then there are HEPA (high efficiency particulate air) filters.

 While you may tempted to use a HEPA filter, know that's like installing a MERV 16 filter in your HVAC system.
 It’s extremely unlikely your equipment was designed to handle that level of resistance.
-If you’re troubled by indoor air quality in Miami, think about installing a HEPA-grade air filtration system.
+If you’re troubled by indoor air quality.
 This unit works alongside your comfort system.